 Job Outlook and Salary Statistics

-The BLS predicts that available positions for motorboat technicians and other related service technicians will increase by 3% between 2014 and 2024.
-Although the rate of growth is slow, the BLS noted that as motorboat engines become more technologically advanced, consumers will require the services of trained technicians on a more regular basis.
-In 2015, the BLS indicated that the average annual salary for motorboat technicians and other related service technicians was $39,500.
-Motorboat technicians who earned the highest average annual salaries during that year, per the BLS, worked in the following states: Connecticut, Washington, Rhode Island, New Jersey, and Massachusetts.
+The BLS predicts that available positions for motorboat technicians and other related service technicians will increase by 6% between 2018 and 2028.
+Although the rate of growth is average, the BLS noted that as motorboat engines become more technologically advanced, consumers will require the services of trained technicians on a more regular basis.
+In 2018, the BLS indicated that the average annual salary for motorboat technicians and other related service technicians was $42,330.
+Motorboat technicians who earned the highest average annual salaries during that year, per the BLS, worked in the following states: Connecticut, Hawaii, North Dakota, New Jersey, and Massachusetts.